jtr13/EDAV/github_resources.Rmd

 ### More Resources {-}

+To hit the ground running, checkout [GitHub Learning Lab](https://lab.github.com/){target="_blank"}.
+This application will teach you how to use GitHub with hands-on courses using actual repos.
+Its the perfect way to understand what using GitHub looks like.

 For the [nerds in the room](https://getyarn.io/yarn-clip/64bbb001-ed8a-450a-8826-b939f653b969){target="_blank"}...

 - [Git For Ages 4 And Up](https://www.youtube.com/watch?v=3m7BgIvC-uQ){target="_blank"}: There's a lot going on under the hood.
 This talk will help explain how it all works...with kids toys!

 - [Make pretty git logs](https://stackoverflow.com/questions/1057564/pretty-git-branch-graphs){target="_blank"}: Always remember [(A DOG)](https://i.stack.imgur.com/ElVkf.jpg){target="_blank"}.
 Also, this alias command is nice to have around:
     - `git config --global alias.adog "log --all --decorate --oneline --graph"`
 - [`add` and `commit` with one command](https://stackoverflow.com/questions/4298960/git-add-and-commit-in-one-command){target="_blank"}: Another (even more) helpful alias command: